Frequently asked questions

 4. Industrial and Technological Benefits and Value Proposition

 Q1.
-What are Industrial and Technological Benefits and Value Propositions?
+What is the Industrial and Technological Benefits Policy and Value Proposition?

 Q2.
-When will the Industrial and Technological Benefits Policy including Value Proposition apply to procurement?
+When does the Industrial and Technological Benefits Policy apply to a procurement?

 5. Defence Acquisition Guide